-The regulatory approval process for product candidates that target rare diseases, including DMD, Friedreich's ataxia and amyotrophic lateral sclerosis, is uncertain.
+The regulatory approval processes for product candidates that target rare diseases, including DMD, cystic fibrosis, Friedreich's ataxia and ALS, are uncertain.

-Due to the lack of extensive precedent, broad discretion of regulatory authorities, and a multitude of unique factors that impact the regulatory approval process, the likelihood of the approval of any of our product candidates that target rare diseases is uncertain, and we may not be able to anticipate, prepare for or satisfy requests or requirements from regulatory authorities, including completing and submitting planned investigational new drug applications, or INDs, and NDAs for our product candidates, in a timely manner, or at all.
-For example, there is currently only one approved therapy for DMD in the United States.
-Sarepta Therapeutics' drug eteplirsen was approved by the FDA for the treatment of DMD under the accelerated approval pathway in September 2016.
-Outside of the United States, PTC Therapeutics' drug ataluren has been approved within the European Union Member States, Iceland, Liechtenstein, Norway, Israel and South Korea for the treatment of nonsense mutation DMD.
-Other than these two drugs, there has been limited historical clinical trial experience for the development of drugs to treat the underlying cause of DMD.
-As a result, the design and conduct of clinical trials for this disease, particularly for drugs to address the underlying cause of this disease, is subject to increased risk.
-In particular, regulatory authorities in the United States have not issued definitive guidance as to how to measure and demonstrate efficacy.
-We may experience difficulties in seeking approval of edasalonexent for the treatment of DMD, and the FDA may determine, after evaluation of our data and analyses, that such data and analyses do not support an NDA submission, filing or approval.
-The regulatory approval process is also uncertain for other rare diseases with only one or no approved therapy in the United States, such as amyotrophic lateral sclerosis and Friedreich's ataxia.
-The design and conduct of clinical trials for rare diseases with such limited historical clinical trial guidance, likewise, is subject to increased risk due to the inherent uncertainty from the extremely limited or completely lacking regulatory approval process precedent.
+Due to the lack of precedent, broad discretion of regulatory authorities, and a multitude of unique factors that impact the regulatory approval process, the likelihood of the approval of any of our product candidates that target rare diseases, such as DMD, cystic fibrosis, Friedreich's Ataxia and ALS, is uncertain, and we may not be able to anticipate, prepare for or satisfy requests or requirements from regulatory authorities, including completing and submitting planned investigational new drug applications and NDAs for our product candidates, in a timely manner, or at all.
+For example, DMD is a rare disease for which there are only two FDA approved therapeutics.
+Further, the FDA may determine, after evaluation of our data and analyses, that such data and analyses do not support an NDA submission, filing or approval.
 Due to this lack of predictability, we may not have the resources necessary to meet regulatory requirements and successfully complete a potentially protracted, expensive and wide-ranging approval process for commercialization of product candidates for rare diseases.